 What's With the Night Game?

 In 2006, because 6+ hours of holiday football was not sufficient, the NFL added a third game to the Thanksgiving lineup.
-This game is not assigned to a specific franchise—this year the San Francisco 49ers welcome the defending Super Bowl champion Seattle Seahawks.
+This game is not assigned to a specific franchise—this year the Green Bay Packers welcome the Chicago Bears.

-Re-running this article the day before the games is our Thanksgiving tradition.
+Re-running this article before the games is our Thanksgiving tradition.